![]() |

 more than just a relic of TV history.
 It was a cultural phenomenon that

 captured the imaginations of millions around the world.
-Its unique blend of absurd
+It's unique blend of absurd

 challenges, physical comedy and unpredictable chaos made it one of the most

 memorable shows of it’s time.
-Even decades after its original run, it’s
+Even decades after it's original run, it’s

 influence can still be seen in the world of television.
 It will always be